nitzaggarwal/InMemoryDatabase/Readme.md

 ```

 ### selecting a particular Database from a Database Manager
-get a Database Verizon from app. returns the Database object if it exists.
+get a Database named Organization from app. returns the Database object if it exists.

 ```
 orgDB = app.getDatabase("Organization")